Code-Institute-Submissions/Akragas/README.md

 - Have also tested with validation checks:
     * https://validator.w3.org/ - passed
     * https://html5.validator.nu/ - passed
-    * https://color.a11y.com/Contrast/ - passed (one reported issue with Gallery title contrast, however this was due to the validator not accounting for the BG image
+    * https://color.a11y.com/Contrast/ - passed (one reported issue with Gallery title contrast, however this was due to the validator not accounting for the BG image.
     As the contrast here is nearly the exact same as Contact section, I am disregarding.)
     * https://jigsaw.w3.org/css-validator/ - issues with bootstrap.min.css and .fancybox.min.css - but neither involved my code so haven't addressed

-## Issues
-- Windows IE 11: small issue with Temples columns, temple-text-col padding-right.
-If I can target and make 38px, may fix

 ## Deployment